List of Beelzebub chapters

 Cover of the first volume of the Beelzebub manga series featuring the three primary characters, Tatsumi Oga, Beelzebub, and Hildegarde.

 The manga series Beelzebub was written and illustrated by Ryūhei Tamura.
 It was serialized in Shueisha's Weekly Shōnen Jump magazine from February 2009 to February 2014, and then under the title Beelzebub Another in the same publisher's Shōnen Jump Next!! from May 2014 to March 2015.
-The first volume was released by Shueisha in July 2009, and the twenty-eighth and final one in May 2015.
+The first volume was released by Shueisha in July 2009, and the 28th and final one in May 2015.

-Beelzebub was adapted as an anime television series by Studio Pierrot and aired from January 9, 2011 to March 25, 2012 with a total of 60 episodes.
-It was simulcast by Crunchyroll.